 Our cone beam 3D CT scanner takes a continuous series of digital X-rays in a 360-degree circle around your head.
 These digital impressions are computer-processed into crisp 3D views of your teeth, jaws and surrounding structures.
 The images can be viewed from any angle and show minute details not available in any other type of X-ray.

 We use digital X-rays to capture high-resolution views of your teeth and jaw.
 Our system emits only 15 to 20 percent of the radiation transmitted by traditional X-ray equipment.
 It produces highly detailed images that are much clearer than film X-rays and are available immediately.
-Our doctors can magnify them, change contrast and colorize them as desired to enhance details or zoom in on select areas for closer inspection.
+Dr. Levine can magnify them, change contrast and colorize them as desired to enhance details or zoom in on select areas for closer inspection.

 Our cone beam 3D CT scanner also takes two-dimensional panoramic X-rays.
 Panoramic X-Rays capture a highly detailed image of your entire mouth and clearly show your teeth and sinuses in one panoramic overview.
 They are a valuable supplementary tool for a comprehensive analysis of your oral health, as they help us see features not visible with limited X-rays.